Huygens synchronisation of three clocks equidistant from each other: Abstract

 \section{Abstract}

-In this paper we study the synchronisation of three identical oscillators, i.e., clocks, hanging from the same hard support.
-We consider the case where each clock interacts with the other two clocks.
-The synchronisation is attained through the exchange of small impacts between each pair of oscillators.
-The fundamental result of this article is that the final locked state is at phase difference of $\frac{2\pi}{3}$ from successive clocks (clockwise or counter-clockwise).
-Moreover, the locked states attract a set whose closure is the global set of initial conditions.
-The methodology of our analysis consists in the construction a model, which is a non-linear discrete dynamical system, i.e. a non-linear difference equation.
-The results are extendable to any set of three oscillators under mutual symmetric interaction, despite the particular models of the oscillators.
+This paper investigates the synchronization of three identical oscillators, or clocks, suspended from a common rigid support.
+We consider scenarios where each clock interacts with the other two, achieving synchronization through small impacts exchanged between oscillator pairs.
+The fundamental outcome of our study reveals that the ultimate synchronized state maintains a phase difference of $\frac{2\pi}{3}$ between successive clocks, either clockwise or counter-clockwise.
+Furthermore, these locked states exhibit an attracting set, which closure encompasses the entire initial conditions space.
+Our analytical approach involves constructing a nonlinear discrete dynamical system in dimension two.

+These findings hold significance for sets of three weakly coupled periodic oscillators engaged in mutual symmetric impact periodic interaction, irrespective of the specific oscillator models employed.
+Lastly, we explore the amplitude of oscillations at the final locked state in the context of two and three interacting Andronov pendulum clocks.
+Our analysis reveals a precise small increase in the amplitude of the locked-state oscillations, as quantified in this paper.